-The Bachelor of Commerce, Bachelor of Commerce (Marketing and Hospitality), Bachelor of Economics and all combined courses offered by the faculty require students to have achieved a prescribed standard in Mathematics at the Higher School Certificate, or equivalent, before an offer of a place will be made.
-In addition, a number of subjects offered in these courses require students to have achieved a prescribed standard in English at the Higher School Certificate, or equivalent, before enrolment in such subjects is permitted.
+The Bachelor of Commerce, Bachelor of Commerce (Marketing, Tourism and Hospitality Management), Bachelor of Economics and all combined programs offered by the Faculty assume students to have achieved a prescribed standard in Mathematics at the Higher School Certificate, or equivalent.
+More details are available from the Undergraduate Admissions Office.